-1. Through critical analysis, discussion, and writing, students demonstrate the ability to read carefully and express ideas effectively.
-(ELO1)
+1. Through critical analysis, discussion, and writing, students extend their ability to read carefully and express ideas effectively.

 COMM 2367 fulfills this requirement by scaffolding information across the semester.
 Students begin by analyzing and discussing information about their topics.
-They will demonstrate an ability to read carefully and express sophisticated ideas clearly through written persuasive communication, discussion, and critical analysis.
+As they develop an effective written argument, they learn to read carefully and express their ideas.